joyjitchatterjee/WindTurbine-QAKG/README.md

 # WindTurbine-InteractiveSystem
-This repository contains supplementary resources for our paper "Graph Query Language Generation for Automated Question-Answering Over Knowledge Graph in Operations &amp; Maintenance of Wind Turbines"
+This repository contains supplementary resources for our paper "Graph Query Language Generation for Automated Question-Answering Over Knowledge Graph in Operations &amp; Maintenance of Wind Turbines" (in submission)

 Contents of the repository include:-
 (a) Original templates of natural language questions-Cypher query pairs.